Fudenberg-Research-Group/fastaFRiP/README.md

 #### Metadata Table for Peak Calling:
 To rescale the bigwig file and call peaks based on an input (control) sample, the pipeline requires a metadata table with two columns: ChIP and Input.
 The sample names should match those in the FASTQ files (e.g., SRR5085155.fastq).
 If a sample does not have input, exclude it from the table.
+A python script for generating such a table is provided here, create_frip_table.py.

 <center>